ysmilda/m1-go/README.md

 The package is still under development and not all functionality is implemented yet.
 The package is tested with a Bachmann M1 controller running MSys version `4.50.99 Release`.
 An effort will be made to keep the package compatible with newer versions of the MSys software.

+> [!NOTE]
+> The package is currently versioned as pre release (e.g v0.x) due to the fact that I'm not yet fully happy with the naming of the functions.
+These are subject to change.
+However the implementation itself is production ready.

 ## Installation

 The package can be installed using the `go get` command: